ahmadhasankhan/RailsWithAngular/rails_with_angular.md

 In this Tutorial i am going to show you how to integrate Angular with Rails and how they work together.

-> **Note:** I am not going to cover RubyOnRails or Angular basics but I'll start demo app from scratch , So if you're completely new, you may not be able to understand something, but you should still be able to follow along.
+> **Note:** I am not going to cover RubyOnRails or Angular basics but I'll start demo app from scratch , So if you're completely new, you may not be able to understand somethings, but you should still be able to follow along.

 Goal
 ------